 Prior to his stewardship of Agiliti, Jason co-founded one of the first digital media and relationship marketing agencies in 1998.
 When it was acquired in 2005 by Horizon Media, the largest independent media agency in the world, Jason then headed Horizon’s digital group for several years.
 He is a frequent speaker at industry events and has contributed to industry and mainstream-media publications, including The New York Times, The Wall Street Journal, CNN, Forbes, Fortune, Adweek, Advertising Age, and MediaPost.

 Greg is Vice President of Audience Solutions at Bombora, the largest B2B data company.
-Greg joined Bombora on day one and has built the business into a profitable business unit that has enjoyed triple-digit revenue growth year over year.
-Today, Greg and his team are passionately activating B2B data solutions across the globe to drive the strong demand for Bombora Intent, Company Surge, ABM and demographic data.
+Greg joined Bombora on day one and has built the company into a profitable business unit that has enjoyed triple-digit revenue growth year over year.
+He and his team are passionately activating B2B data solutions across the globe to drive the strong demand for Bombora Intent, Company Surge, ABM and demographic data.
 More than 50% of Bombora data is international and the Audience Solutions team works closely with brands, partners, data exchanges, agencies, DMPs, social and ad tech companies for many analytic, personalization and programmatic use cases.

-Previously, Greg was Director of Data Solutions for Bizo, where he managed Bizo’s highly successful and profitable programs for data partner resellers and data exchanges.
+Previously, Greg was Director of Data Solutions for Bizo, where he managed its highly successful and profitable programs for data partner resellers and data exchanges.
 Greg also managed many top 50 advertisers, fueling their marketing stack technology solutions, and in turn reaping significant ROIs.

 Always a data geek, Greg has held data positions in banking, epayments, healthcare, eDiscovery and search sectors, automating data and dollar between banks, dot-coms and enterprises.